LouisNokes/Spacebook/README.md

 # Spacebook
  MAD Assignment

-The airbnb styling guide was used for this project as well as the extension prettier in vscode.
+Eslint was used with the airbnb styling guide as well as the extension prettier in vscode.

 Respositry - https://github.com/LouisNokes/Spacebook